 The cost of business premises can be one of the biggest overheads you will pay as a company, so it is good news that you can claim tax back on this.
 The tax-deductible costs include the rent paid for the premises as well as any bills associated with the running of it.
 For example, water, heating and electricity can be claimed for.
 This is also the case if you’re running a business from your own home, and this works on a percentage basis.
 So, if you use 10% of your home for a home office from which you run your business, you can claim back the tax on 10% of the rent.

 All of the equipment you purchase for the benefit of your business is tax deductible.
-This can include a great many things starting with industrial sized machinery, all the way down to stationery for an office.
+This can include a great many things starting with industrial sized machinery, all the way down to a desk and stationery for the office.
 Make sure you do your research when it comes to equipment as there are lots of things that are easy to overlook, such as the staff Christmas do and any catering that has been organised in order to entertain clients.

 Claiming tax back on business expenses can be a tricky process but by following these guidelines, you can make sure that you are not penalised for making unacceptable claims.
 When it comes to calculating the expenses and deductions it is important to hire a professional business accountant.
 As well as making sure everything is in order, they can also make suggestions on what else you could claim for based on their own thorough knowledge of tax-deductible expenses.
 For more business tips, take a look at kitkash.co.uk.